sigp/lighthouse/book/src/run_a_node.md

   --http
 ```

 A Lighthouse beacon node can be configured to expose an HTTP server by supplying the `--http` flag.
 The default listen address is `127.0.0.1:5052`.
+The HTTP API is required for the beacon node to accept connections from the *validator client*, which manages keys.

 ### Non-staking